 The project will result in a prototype ESeC, of which further validation will be necessary.

-Eurostat is now considering the continued development of the prototype after the FP6 project.
+Eurostat is now considering the continued development of the prototype after the sixth framework programme project.

 It is intended that a book will be published, covering: